 Great Expectations Chapter 12 Summary Page 1

 - Pip is pretty sure that he's either going to be thrown in prison for life or be pummeled to a pulp by a gang of rich kids for having hit (twice) the random, pale little boy in Miss Havisham's garden.

-But nothing happens!
+- But nothing happens!

-When he returns to Miss Havisham's, Pip visits the scene of the fight.
+- When he returns to Miss Havisham's, Pip visits the scene of the fight.
 He covers up some dried blood on the pavement with some leaves and calls it a day.

 - Estella remains frosty, and Miss Havisham continues to give her jewels and to coach her in the ways of breaking men's hearts.

-One day, Miss Havisham tells Pip to bring Joe with him the next time he visits.
+- One day, Miss Havisham tells Pip to bring Joe with him the next time he visits.